FranciscoOnt/checkout-sdk-js/docs/interfaces/adyencreditcardcomponentoptions.md

 See list of available card types.
 If a shopper enters a card type not specified in the GroupTypes configuration, the onBrand callback will not be invoked.

+Defaults to \['mc','visa','amex'\].
+Configure supported card types to facilitate brand recognition used in the Secured Fields onBrand callback.
+See list of available card types.
+If a shopper enters a card type not specified in the GroupTypes configuration, the onBrand callback will not be invoked.

 ___

 ### `Optional` hasHolderName

 • **hasHolderName**? : *undefined | false | true*

+Set to true to request the name of the card holder.

 Set to true to request the name of the card holder.